ALL

 Myth #3: Older Kids Have More Mental Health Issues

-Preparing for an Older Child Adoption
+Preparing to Adopt an Older Child

+If you are considering adopting an older child or teen, discuss with your caseworker your options before getting started.
+Preparation is essential for a successful adoption.
 There are several steps you can take to prepare to adopt an older child.

-- Know what resources are available to you.
-For example, your child may be able to participate in the Keys to Success Program, which can offer information about how to build future career opportunities.
+• Know what resources are available to you.
+For example, your child may be able to participate in the Keys to Success program, which can offer information about how to build future career opportunities.

-- Prepare your home.
+• Prepare your home.
 Make sure there is a space for your child.
 Give them a chance to select some of the elements of that room or plan to work together to decorate it during the adoption process or once they arrive.

-- Discuss the timeline for adoption.
+• Discuss the timeline for adoption.
 Keep in mind that adoptions do take time, and it’s best to prepare yourself for potential delays.

-- Have a therapist or trusted individual to talk with about the emotions and challenges you may experience as you move through the program and adopt your child.
+• Have a therapist or trusted individual to talk with about the emotions and challenges you may experience as you move through the program and adopt your child.

 While adopting an older child can open your family up to a great deal of love and joy, it can be a highly emotional process.
 Preparing ahead of time can make it easier for you to integrate the child into your family.

 Contact Us if you wish to help one of our community’s most underserved populations.
-No matter what amount you give, rest assured 85% of your donation will go directly to improving the lives of children in foster care in Arizona.
+No matter what amount you give, rest assured 81% of your donation will go directly to improving the lives of children in foster care in Arizona.

-Image Credit: Pressmaster / Shutterstock
+Image Credit: Pressmaster / fizkes / Shutterstock